whyboris/utilitarianism.net/content/en/05-population-ethics.md

     For discussion of the subtleties surrounding the concept of a life “worth living”, see Broome, J. (2004). _[Weighing Lives](https://doi.org/10.1093/019924376X.001.0001)_.
 Oxford: Oxford University Press, pp. 66–68.
 [^6]: Stronger still: on the total view, it would be intrinsically _better_ to create a new person at welfare level 100 than to improve an existing person's well-being from level 1 to 100.
 [^7]: For an exploration of whether the world is overpopulated or underpopulated, see Ord, T. (2014).
-[Overpopulation or Underpopulation?](http://amirrorclear.net/files/overpopulation-or-underpopulation.pdf), in Goldin, I. _[Is the World Full?](doi.org/10.1093/acprof:oso/9780199677771.001.0001)_.
+[Overpopulation or Underpopulation?](http://amirrorclear.net/files/overpopulation-or-underpopulation.pdf), in Goldin, I. _[Is the Planet Full?](doi.org/10.1093/acprof:oso/9780199677771.001.0001)_.
 Oxford: Oxford University Press.
 [^8]:
     Reducing existential risk is a priority not just for the total view but for a wide variety of moral views.
 However, for the total view there is an especially large amount of value at stake with preserving the long-term flourishing of civilization.